Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Dispense
 ========

-To dispense is to push out liquid from the pipette's tip.
 The usage of :py:meth:`.InstrumentContext.dispense` in the Opentrons API is nearly identical to :py:meth:`.InstrumentContext.aspirate`, in that you can specify microliters and location, or only microliters.
+By dispensing liquid will be pushed from the pipette's tip:

 .. code-block:: python